Requires Enterprise plan. Contact sales for access.

 Permission Inheritance

-- Multiple groups: When a user belongs to multiple groups with access to the same resource, they receive the union of all permissions.
-The highest permission level applies.
+- Multiple groups: When a user belongs to multiple groups with access to the same resource, they receive the union of all permissions from those groups.

 Best Practices